Borlaff/EPHESSOS/README.md

 [![PyPI version](https://badge.fury.io/py/ephessos.svg)](https://pypi.org/project/ephessos/)
 [![License: BSD](https://img.shields.io/badge/License-BSD-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

-EPHESSOS is a Python library for querying ephemeris data of solar system objects from NASA's JPL Horizons system.
-It provides an easy interface to retrieve positional and observational data for asteroids, comets, and planets.
+EPHESSOS is a [NASA Ames Research Center](https://www.nasa.gov/space-science-and-astrobiology-at-ames/) Python library for querying ephemeris data of solar system objects from NASA's JPL Horizons system.
+It provides an easy interface to query positional and observational data for asteroids, comets, and planets.
+EPHESSOS allows to provide custom orbital elements to JPL/Horizons and retrieve the ephemerides from their server, and to perform positional queries on the Minor Planet Center database.

 ## Features